usefulalgorithm/usefulalgorithm/README.md

 - _Strange Meridians_, by upsammy
 - _Ghost Note_, by Kim Hiorthøy
 - _IOX_, by LA Timpa
-- _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank
 - _Pizzazz_, by Racine

 </details>